Marijuana and Alzheimer's

 To diagnose Alzheimer’s disease, your doctor will conduct several tests to assess your memory and critical thinking skills, and identify behavioral changes.
 Upon evaluation your doctor will also review your medical history, and any medication you may be taking.
 Your doctor will then perform a routine physical evaluation to check your health conditions.

 Your physician may also order additional laboratory tests in order to rule out other conditions that may have similar symptoms such as a stroke, Parkinson’s disease, or depression.
-The most common lab tests ordered to determine Alzheimer’s disease include:
+Let’s look into the diagnostic process for Alzheimer’s:

 Right Corner banner of small green marijuana leaves